gordtulloch/gedgo-dev/README.md

 # Ged-go
 A Gedcom viewer web app.

+Original by Greg Thole 2021 Fork by Gord Tulloch 2025
+Objective: Update to new versions of Python and Packages

 ## About

 Ged-go is a Gedcom file viewer web app written in Django with d3.js